 Manufacturers and doctors want to provide the contraceptive pill that is most suited to the woman and causes her the least side effects.

-Until she gets it, what side effects might she experience?
+Until she gets that, what side effects might she experience?

-This list isn't complete because every woman is different.
+This list is incomplete because every woman is different.
 The list may seem frightening!
 But virtually no woman gets all these birth control pill side effects, and many say they get none.

 The Combined pill:

 Of course, please realise that many of these symptoms are also experienced by women before taking the birth control pill, and that the oral contraceptive often ameliorates them.